Luannadc/Luannadc/README.md

 <img src="https://i.imgur.com/pZ9DyBH.jpeg" width="32">
 <br>

  I'm a technology student passionate about the gift of learning something new every day.
-My interests are diverse, ranging from Artificial Intelligence, fashion, and technology to economics and traveling to explore new cultures.
+My interests are diverse, ranging from artificial intelligence, fashion, and technology to economics and traveling to explore new cultures.
 I'm always excited to expand my knowledge and embrace new challenges!<br>
  <br>

 ![Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Luannadc&layout=compact&theme=tokyonight)